swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

     This part of the workflow will load the counts matrix into an AnnData object, and then adds an extra column in the metadata called ‘sample’.
 This means the sample information can be tracked when multiple samples are combined.

-3. Any of these 3 options outputs an AnnData object in you history - containing your counts and annotated with the sample name internally.
+**Step 3.** Any of these 3 options outputs an AnnData object in you history - containing your counts and annotated with the sample name internally.

     That object in your history will probably be named something like ‘Manipulate AnnData (add_annotation) on data 20 and data 17’.
 You may like to rename this object via the ‘edit attributes’ option in the history panel, so its easier to find later.

     {% include image.html file="/screen_rename.png" alt="Rename" max-width="500px" %}

-4. In the same history, repeat for all other samples.
+**Step 4.** In the same history, repeat for all other samples.

-5. Next, join all samples with the ‘Manipulate AnnData object’ Tool (search on the tools pane on the left).
+**Step 5.**  Next, join all samples with the ‘Manipulate AnnData object’ Tool (search on the tools pane on the left).

     This tool can do several different operations – listed under ‘Function to manipulate the object’, but we want the default; “Concatenate along the observation axis”.
 This combines cells (observations) from multiple sample runs.